Brewster McCloud

 Brewster McCloud is a 1970 American black comedy film directed by Robert Altman, and starring Bud Cort, Sally Kellerman, Michael Murphy, Shelley Duvall, William Windom, and René Auberjonois.

 The film follows a young recluse named Brewster McCloud (Cort) who lives in a fallout shelter under the Houston Astrodome, where he is building a pair of wings in order to fly.
 He soon becomes a chief suspect in a series of bird-related murders.

-Theatrically released by Metro-Goldwyn-Meyer on December 5, 1970, Brewster McCloud bombed upon its release and received mixed reviews from critics, but has since received more positive reviews in retrospect.
+Theatrically released by Metro-Goldwyn-Mayer on December 5, 1970, Brewster McCloud bombed upon its release and received mixed reviews from critics, but has since received more positive reviews in retrospect.

 Plot

 The film opens with the usual MGM logo, but with a voice-over by René Auberjonois saying "I forgot the opening line" instead of the lion's roar.
 As the opening credits roll, wealthy Houstonian Daphne Heap begins to sing "The Star-Spangled Banner" on the field of the Astrodome, but stops the band, insisting that it's off-key.
 The band and Daphne start again, while the credits begin again as well.
 Daphne, who has been off-key herself, insists that this take is much better, but she is surrounded by the young black band members as we hear Merry Clayton singing an upbeat version of "Lift Every Voice and Sing."
 All this time, a woman in a trench coat has been watching from the stands.
 As the credits end, we see Brewster in an Astrodome fallout shelter, where a pet raven defecates on a newspaper headline about a speech by then–Vice President Spiro Agnew.
 Scenes are interspersed throughout the film of a lecturer who regales an audience including an enthusiastic young woman with a wealth of knowledge of the habits of birds, as he becomes increasingly bird-like himself.

 Owlish Brewster lives hidden and alone under the Houston Astrodome and dreams of creating wings that will help him fly like a bird.
 His only assistance comes from Louise, a beautiful woman who wants to help.
 Wearing only a trench coat, Louise has unexplained scars on her shoulder blades, suggestive of a fallen angel.
 She warns Brewster against having sexual intercourse, as it could kill his instinct to fly.